MR

 • Access to CIBC’s Pace It program

-• Annual fee is waived for the first year through its excellent digital-only welcome bonus feature
+• The annual fee is waived for the first year through its excellent digital-only welcome bonus feature

-• It allow you redeem your cash back at any time in increments of $25
+• It allows you to redeem your cash back at any time in increments of $25

 • Offers access to Visa Infinite Program